AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 If this does not appear, then run the Visual Studio Installer.
 Find the relevant Visual Studio installation, select 'Modify.'
 Next, select the 'Desktop development with C++' package & select 'Modify' at the bottom right of the window in order to add the package.
 Once the package is installed, proceed to run Visual Studio to create the relevant project.

+If your project contains no sample code, nor has a .cpp file, navigate to this repository's equivalent project in Lab1/Solutions/Output & use it instead.

 **Create Empty C++ Project**
 ![Create New Project](createNewProject.png)